Tianyi Xu

 Madison, WI 53706

 I’m Tianyi Xu, a senior at the University of Wisconsin–Madison (B.S. in Computer Science, Data Science, and Mathematics; expected Dec 2025).
-I am advised by Prof. Junjie Hu and Prof. Claudia Solís-Lemus at UW–Madison and intern with the EPIC Lab at Shanghai Jiao Tong University, advised by Prof. Linfeng Zhang.
-I’ve previously collaborated with Prof. Pedro Morgado and Prof. Chaowei Xiao, and I’m fortunate to be mentored by Evan Gorstein, Jiongxiao Wang, and Shaobo Wang.
+I am advised by Prof. Junjie Hu and Prof. Claudia Solís-Lemus at UW–Madison.
+I work closely with Shaobo Wang and Prof. Linfeng Zhang at Shanghai Jiao Tong University.
+I’ve previously collaborated with Prof. Pedro Morgado and Prof. Chaowei Xiao.

 -